-e.g.: Plaintext: bob. i love you. alice ciphertext: nkn. s gktc wky. mgsbc substitution cipher: substituting one thing for another monoalphabetic cipher: substitute one letter for another

-Encryption key: mapping from set of 26 letters to set of 26 letters e.g.: Plaintext: bob. i love you. alice ciphertext: nkn. s gktc wky. mgsbc Easy to break!
+e.g.: Plaintext: bob. i love you. alice ciphertext: nkn. s gktc wky. mgsbc substitution cipher: substituting one thing for another monoalphabetic cipher: substitute one letter for another e.g.: Plaintext: bob. i love you. alice ciphertext: nkn. s gktc wky. mgsbc Easy to break!
 These cipher does not change the properties of the plaintext.
 Repeated letters in the plaintext will correspond to repeated letters in the ciphertext.
+A more sophisticated encryption approach